 As with any drug or medicine, there is always a risk and potential side effects associated and numbing cream is no different.
-Although available to buy with or without perscription, caution is advised.
+Although available to buy with or without prescription, caution is advised.

 There is nothing harmful or irritating in these numbing creams themselves unless you have a specific allergy to the active anesthetic.
 For this reason, a patch test is always recommended 24 hours before use.
 Possible local skin reactions such as redness, swelling, burning or itching can be identified this way.
 This is an important step, after all, allergic reactions can be serious.

 Another potential risk is using numbing cream in large amounts.
-Product instructions should always be following as active ingredients used in large amounts can enter the bloodstream and prove toxic accoring to US health officials.
+Product instructions should always be followed as active ingredients used in large amounts can enter the bloodstream and prove toxic according to US health officials.

 Furthermore, there’s the problem of a cream working too well.
 If you’re using hot wax, and your skin is very numb, you may not be able to feel the temperature, risking burns to the skin.
 Numbing cream should never be used on broken skin either.

 The Numb Master numbing cream for waxing is a product you’ll see popping up time and again on ‘best of’ lists.
 It’s a non-oily, no-nonsense formula with 5% lidocaine as its active pain-dulling ingredient.
 It’s powerful, but many find it starts to wear off after an hour which is fine if you’re waxing at home but not so great if you’ve got to travel far to a salon.

 - 5% lidocaine